Dean's GSM Awards

 Excellence and Leadership in Basic Science Research Award

 Dr. Berthelier recently received a patent from the U.S. Patent and Trademark Office for medical research that will improve the study of and search for a cure for Huntington's and other neurological disorders.
-She currently has a grant with the National Institutes of Health for $318,000 and a contract with UT Battelle/Oak Ridge National Laboratory for $103,000.
+Her research will also improve methods for using radioisotopes in nuclear medicine.
+Dr. Berthelier currently has a grant with the National Institutes of Health for $318,000 and a contract with UT Battelle/Oak Ridge National Laboratory for $103,000.
 Dr. Berthelier and her staff are currently focused on two amyloid-like diseases: Huntington's and Occulopharyngeal Muscular Dystrophy.

 Dean Neutens, said, "Dr. Berthelier has been aggressive in her efforts to support therapeutics research, creating partnerships and searching for answers that could have a profound effect on quality of life for people throughout the world.
 She has demonstrated tremendous leadership at the Graduate School of Medicine."